caplena/knowledge-base/docs/04-07-Anonymize-text-comments.md

 * Healthcare Number
 * other numerical PII like computer MAC addresses

-If your plan includes anonymization, you can toggle it with a checkbox in the Project settings during the upload process:
+If your plan includes anonymization, you can toggle it on in the Project settings during the upload process:

 ![Screenshot 2024-05-09 at 15.45.17.png](<../assets/images/Screenshot 2024-05-09 at 15.45.17.png>)